We are independent & ad-supported. We may earn a commission for purchases made through our links.

-What is an OSB Panel?
+What Is an OSB Panel?

-Donna Rengi
+By Donna Rengi

 An oriented strand board panel, or OSB for short, is a wood product made from strands or flakes of wood that have been compressed and glued together to form a strong wooden sheet or panel.
 The wood used to create OSB panels typically comes from fast growing species of trees such as yellow pine and bamboo.
 Also known as waferboard, these panels are widely used in the construction industry, particularly for sheathing, subflooring, and roofing.
 OSB panels are available in different sizes and thicknesses, including 4 feet x 8 feet x 0.5 inches (about 1.2 meters x 2.4 meters x 1.3 centimeters).